-Established in 1983 as an official protected area for the sole purpose of protecting the crucial nesting site of the Olive Ridley Sea turtle, the Ostional Wildlife Refuge consists of Playa Nosara, Playa Ostional, and the beach town Ostional.
+The Ostional Wildlife Refuge was established in 1983 for the sole purpose of protecting the crucial nesting site of the Olive Ridley Sea turtle.

-Since there were many poachers and people stealing eggs for drug trafficking, it became necessary to protect this land and so the government created the refuge.
-Now thousands of turtles are safe from harm every year with guides and rangers patrolling the beach.
-Visitors can come to this beach to witness the spectacular nestings of turtles and hatchings of babies.
+Since there were many poachers, it became necessary to protect this land as the turtle population was declining rapidly.
+Since 1983, thousands of turtles are safe from harm and can lay their eggs in peace.
+Visitors can come to this beach to learn more and witness the spectacular nestings of turtles and hatchings of babies.